As the focus on reducing emissions and improving energy efficiency grows, insulating the pipes within a building has become more important.

 Pipe insulation around T-bend.

-To ensure your pipe insulation is continuing to perform well, we recommend checking the insulation annually to ensure all areas of the pipes are covered and the insulation is still in good condition.
+To ensure your pipe insulation continues to perform well, we recommend checking it annually.
+Ensure all areas of the pipes are covered and that the insulation remains in good condition.

 If needed, replace the tape that is securing the joins between pieces of insulation.
-Alternatively, replace sections of insulation that appear to have worn out or look damaged to keep the insulation performing well.
+Alternatively, replace sections of insulation that appear worn out or look damaged to keep the insulation performing well.

-It is important to ensure all areas of the pipe network are insulated so that the pipe insulation is effective.
-Often there are gaps where pipes run through a wall or floor, and these can contribute to a loss of heat or increased risk of freezing.
+It’s important to ensure all areas of the pipe network are insulated, so the pipe insulation remains effective.
+Often, there are gaps where pipes run through a wall or floor.
+These can contribute to a loss of heat or increased risk of freezing.

 So, we’d recommend filling these gaps wherever possible, using caulk, small sections of pipe insulation or even spray foam insulation.